BSN Entry to DNP FAQs

 How do I decide which specialty to choose?

 When you apply, you will be asked to select a specialty area.
 This is a critical decision and should be made with great care.
-As you can imagine, there is a tremendous difference in the specialty education of a nurse midwife compared to that of an adult-gerontology clinical nurse specialist.
+As you can imagine, there is a tremendous difference in the specialty education of a public health nurse compared to that of an adult-gerontology clinical nurse specialist.
 It is essential that you research these different specialty areas thoroughly in advance, that you reflect carefully on your clinical experience, personal interests, strengths, weaknesses, talents and inclinations so as to make the most informed decision possible.
 Each specialty has its own dedicated webpage on the School of Nursing website that you can explore for detailed information.

 Once you are admitted into a specialty, you will remain within that specialty throughout the course of your study.